- Activity Level: high

 Yorkshire Terrier Breed Profile

-The Yorkshire Terrier originates from the UK town of Yorkshire where they get their namesake.
+The Yorkshire Terrier originates from the UK township of Yorkshire where they get their namesake.
 In 1885, the American Kennel Club (AKC) recognized these small but expressive pups as part of the Toy Group.
 Yorkshire Terriers were first bred as “ratters” or dogs that could shimmy into small spaces to control rat populations.
 While they are now the most popular dog in the U.S. for being a wonderful companion, they haven’t lost their sense of adventure or determination.